Furnace Repair Checklist

 - Find the breaker marked “furnace” or “heat,” and double-check it’s turned “on.”
 If you find that the breaker tripped, it will be in the middle or “off” spot.

-- Moving one hand, steadily switch the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” leave it alone and get in touch with a team member from Gopher Heating and Air Conditioning at 952-373-0377 quickly.
+- Moving one hand, steadily switch the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a team member from Gopher Heating and Air Conditioning at 952-373-0377 quickly.

 It doesn’t matter how old your furnace is or what brand it is, it has at minimum one standard wall switch situated on or by it.